 About the cost to performance ratio of the Sennheiser E835 and Shure SM58, it’s really hard to complain about their prices.
 They provide great quality for their price and are similar in both price and quality.

 So, we cannot pick one over the other in this category.
 However, if you’re looking for the best quality on a budget, you’ve seen two of them right here.

-If you’re in Europe, the Sennheiser would be cheaper to ship, faster to arrive, and you would be able to get your complaints heard faster as they are more likely to have a physical store in that region.
+If you’re in Europe, Sennheiser products will be cheaper to ship, will arrive faster.
+You’ll also be able to get your complaints heard in good time.
 If you’re in North America, the same applies to Shure.

 If you’re in any other part of the world, then either of these brands would work just fine.

 Sennheiser E835 Vs Shure SM58 – Comparison Table